 “We know that sun, hot beverages, chocolate, spicy food and alcohol — many “fun” things in life — can exacerbate rosacea,” said Dr. Vivian Shi, associate professor of dermatology at the University of Arkansas for Medical Sciences.
 “But something that we don’t hear a lot about is that cold and formaldehyde-containing foods may also affect rosacea.”

-Through NRS-funded research, it’s now known that triggers such as spicy foods and alcohol cause keratinocytes, the most common cell type in our outermost layer of skin, to produce a protein known as transient receptor potential vanilloid 4 (TRPV4).1 TRPV4 increases levels of substance P, a neuromodulator, and causes mast cells to release histamines and cathelicidins, both part of the innate immune system responsible for the body’s ability to combat illness.
+Through National Rosacea Society (NRS) grant-funded research, it’s now known that triggers such as spicy foods and alcohol cause keratinocytes, the most common cell type in our outermost layer of skin, to produce a protein known as transient receptor potential vanilloid 4 (TRPV4).1 TRPV4 increases levels of substance P, a neuromodulator, and causes mast cells to release histamines and cathelicidins, both part of the innate immune system responsible for the body's ability to combat illness.
 These natural substances act by eliminating harmful bacteria and activating other parts of a complex immune reaction, but inflammation is the unfortunate side effect.
 Researchers have discovered that cathelicidins may cause inflammatory bumps and pimples as well as vascular effects such as flushing and the visible blood vessels called telangiectasia.
 Studies have found that cathelicidins are more abundant in the skin of people with rosacea compared to those without the disease.